-Alternative accessible transport volumes (rows 6 to 12)
+Alternative accessible transport volumes (rows 6 to 11)

-The total number of occasions when alternative accessible transport (such as a taxi) has been provided to a passenger or passengers.
+6.6 The total number of occasions when alternative accessible transport (such as a taxi) has been provided to a passenger or passengers.
 In cases where a vehicle serves more than one passenger, this should still be counted as one instance of AAT.
 A count of the reasons why AAT was provided should be recorded under categories a to e.

-Metric P1 P2 P3
+Metric P1

-Alternative accessible transport (AAT) - Total 0 0 0
+Alternative accessible transport (AAT) - Total 0

 a) station inaccessible

 b) unstaffed station

-c) planned disruption
+c) lift(s) out of service

-d) unplanned disruption
+d) disruption

 e) other

-Expenditure for all AAT - pre-booked and unbooked

-(optional) (£) £0 £0 £0